 President Ahtisaari’s Office

 President Ahtisaari has his personal office in the CMI headquarters in Helsinki.
-The Ahtisaari staff support all his individual tasks and commitments, and the office works closely with CMI and the other organisations with which he is involved.
+The office works closely with CMI and the other organisations in which he has been involved.

 A BRIEF BIOGRAPHY